 Or will you?

 No, not exactly.
 There is no “implicit” information content in these images.
-You could maybe have someone in the passenger seat point at each pothole so the camera can see you pointing and in that way, you would have “annotated implicit labels”… Not realistic.
+You could maybe have someone in the passenger seat point at each pothole so the camera can see you pointing and in that way, you would have “annotated implicit labels”…but that’s not realistic.

 So as in many cases for machine learning startups, the RoadBotics data does not come with any labels for free.
 So how do we get them?

 Have you heard of MS Paint?

 Remember that program you would doodle on like 20 years ago?
 That is basically what we do but cloud-based and with more features.
 We have members of the RoadBotics team, trained to understand the different distress types, “paint” on our collected images and tell it “blue is an unsealed crack”, or “red is a pothole”, etc. This can then be fed into our machine learning pipeline so that these labels can then be trained.
 We are effectively asking the machine, “ok here is a new image, find and paint the same distresses”.
 This is semantic segmentation.

 Great.
 We have a system to get labels.
 So we do that.
 A lot.
 This is time-consuming and expensive but it gets us the data we need.
 The currency for us to operate.
 But wait?
 We wanted to know how valuable they are.

 One way to try to answer this question is to ask if we left one of the labeled images out of the set used for training–like skipping a day of school–how well does the machine learning do?
 Then we could know just how valuable that single day of school really was.
 While interesting, it assumes we have both have the labeled data and decide not to use (so you both go to school and don’t go to school that day).
 Hardly a mechanism for bettering our system.